sanahmed/PhaME/README.md

 ```

 PhaME requires inputs in two folder:
-1. *Reference folder*
+1. *refdir*
   A directory with reference genomes (complete genomes) and their annotation file in gff format (optional).
-Each file should represent a genome and have following syntax.
-Also, please try to avoid filenames that have multiple `.` or has special characters like `:` in their name.
+Each file should represent a genome and have following extensions.
+Please avoid filenames that have multiple `.` or has special characters like `:` in their name.
   - `*`.fasta
   - `*`.fna
   - `*`.fa